pgr-me/pgr-me.github.io/about.md

 permalink: /about/
 ---

 Until June 2016, I'm based in New York where I'm enrolled at a data science bootcamp, [Metis](http://www.thisismetis.com).
 I want to become a data because I love solving large, complicated problems through the acquisition, wrangling, analysis, and presentation data.
-So, just let me know if you gotta a problem and alotta data and don't know what to do about it ;)
+So, just let me know if you gotta a problem and alotta data and don't know what to do about it! :wink:

 ### More Information